mmattel/Raspberry-Pi-Setup/Home Assistant/mosquitto.md

 The Mosquitto MQTT broker is the central hub for messages.
 The the [Z-Wave to MQTT Gateway](./zwavejs2mqtt.md) and [Home Assistant](./ha_install.md) will connect to it.

+See the mosquitto broker as a hub for messages without knowledge of the sender and topic, which publishes (broadcasts) the messages recieved.
+To do so, it uses a port the publisher and subscriber connect to.
+It is on the  publisher/subscriber to decide about the topic sent or recieved.

 ## Installing Mosquitto with Docker

 Note that the container will fail starting up as a default config file is missing.
-To fix this, just copy the [mosquitto.conf](https://github.com/eclipse/mosquitto/blob/master/mosquitto.conf) file from github to the `docker/mosquitto/config` directory.
+To fix this, just copy the [mosquitto.conf](https://github.com/eclipse/mosquitto/blob/master/mosquitto.conf) file from github to the `docker/mosquitto/config` directory and restart the container.

 ```
 version: "3"